Natansh20/Receiving-and-Plotting-Sensor-Data-on-MATLAB-GUI/README.md

 # Receiving-and-Plotting-Sensor-Data-on-MATLAB-GUI
 The project is utilising a photoresistor to sense the intensity of light in a room and plot the results on the MATLAB GUI.
+Since photo resistors change resistance in response to ambient light in the room, they are light sensitive devices.
+As the light on the photo-resistor increases, so does its resistance, and vice versa.
+We can feed a voltage that varies with the intensity of light in the room into the Arduino board analogue input if we connect the photoresistor to a fixed resistance in a voltage divider circuit.
+The program constantly reads the sensor value at an analog pin and simultaneously prints it to the serial COM port.
+The MATLAB GUI receives the corresponding value every time the sensor value is printed.
+As a result, the value is plotted on the GUI axes.

+We are using the MATLAB GUI to control the Arduino board (Graphic User Interface).
+For serial communication between MATLAB and the Arduino board, the USB COM port is used as the standard interface.
+The Arduino board must always be connected to a USB port in order for this project to function properly.
+The sensor records the reading and sends it to the arduino board's analogue pin.
+This data is then serially communicated to MATLAB, where it is first converted to integer form and then plotted on the designed graph for the specified duration.